Cheam softening

 We are also extremely proud of our water quality, which is industry-leading as confirmed by the Drinking Water Inspectorate (DWI) in its 2024 report.

-Why have you stopped softening my water?
+Why did you stop softening my water?

 My water tastes odd, are there any health risks if I drink it?